by Jen | Aug 18, 2026 | 14-26, DISO studies, Jeremiah 33

 This week, let’s wrap up Step 3 by:

-2. MINING comparisons by reading through the passage again, looking for statements of difference or similarity in or related to your focus verses.
-These may be statements featuring key words such as [not] like, as, is, are, or of; qualitative comparisons indicating how one item is more or less than another; and/or contrasts that highlight or discuss how one concept differs from another.
+- MINING comparisons by reading through the passage again, looking for statements of difference or similarity in or related to your focus verses.
+These may be statements featuring key words such as like, as, is, are, or of; qualitative comparisons indicating how one item is more or less than another; and/or contrasts which highlight or discuss how one concept differs from another.

-NOTE: the words for and so don’t always connect actions and reasons.
-To determine if they do in your verses, read the sentences containing them while substituting the word because in place of for, and therefore in place of so.
-If the sentence(s) created from this exercise make(s) sense and mean(s) the same as the original, look for the action statement before the for and the stated reason after the for; but with so/therefore, the reason will appear first, and the action statement will come after: I was out of milk, so [therefore], I went to the store.
+NOTE: the word for doesn’t always connect actions and reasons.
+To determine if it does in your verses, read the sentences containing it while substituting the word because in place of for.
+If the sentence(s) created from this exercise make(s) sense and mean(s) the same as the original, look for the action statement before the for and the stated reason after the for.

-4. MINING: Finally, see if you can find any conditions for action in this narrative and/or descriptions of how action happens or should happen.
+- MINING: Finally, see if you can find any conditions for action in this study text and/or descriptions of how action happens or should happen.

 – For example, does the text say if or when a certain condition exists, some action takes place?